Loading...

 VI.
 Risk Rating

-Currently, we have not provided risk rating results for models, but we provide model developers’ risk self-assessments for reference.
-For example, OpenAI rated o4-mini as Medium risk in biology/chemistry domains, and Anthropic rated Claude Sonnet 4 as ASL-2 (systems showing early signs of dangerous capabilities) and applied ASL-3 (systems that substantially increase the risk of catastrophic misuse or show low-level autonomous capabilities) safeguards for Claude Opus 4.
-For models without self-assessment information, users can refer to the risk ratings of OpenAI or Anthropic models with similar capability scores.
+Currently, we have not provided our own formal risk ratings for models, but we do provide model developers' self-assessment information for reference.
+For example, OpenAI rated GPT-5.4 as High capability in the cyber and biological risk domains, and Anthropic rated Claude Opus 4.6 as ASL-3 (systems that substantially increase the risk of catastrophic misuse or show low-level autonomous capabilities).
+For models without self-assessment information, users may refer to the risk ratings of OpenAI or Anthropic models with similar capability scores.

 However, it should be noted that the models we currently test have undergone risk mitigation by their developers before release, whereas risk self-assessments by model developers often include pre-mitigation models.
 In addition, the benchmarks we use are different from those used by the model developers.
 Therefore, we cannot directly use the self-assessment results of the model developers as our risk rating results.